Optimizing moon pool design and performance with advanced simulation engineering

 Optimizing a moon pool design means finding the right balance between hundreds of possibilities, including customer specifications, cost options and various performance factors.
 And since moon pools are usually one-of-a-kind, these can differ greatly from vessel to vessel.
 Moon pools can typically cause issues such as unwanted water flows, increased resistance, increased fuel consumption and additional turbulence.
 The team at Vuyk realized that they had to cover a lot of angles to engineer a moon pool properly so they decided to launch a study using HEEDS™ software.

 One of the CFD specialists on the Vuyk team had already worked on optimizing a specific moon pool design for a drilling vessel using Simcenter™ STAR-CCM+™ software, an integrated solution for CFD-focused multiphysics simulation.
-HEEDS and Simcenter STAR-CCM+ are part of the Siemens Xcelerator portfolio, the comprehensive and integrated portfolio of software, hardware and services.
+HEEDS and Simcenter STAR-CCM+ are part of the Siemens Xcelerator business platform of software, hardware and services.
 After completing five simulation studies, the specialist managed to take the resistance level of the moon pool on the vessel’s hull down by 2.4 percent.
 But looking at the big design picture, one of his colleagues realized that with the right tool they could bring it down even more.
 That tool turned out to be HEEDS.

 Using HEEDS to explore solutions